tk-notes/lucas-meier-blog/content/posts/2022/09/notes-on-stark-arithmetization/index.md

 # What Costs You?

-We've discussed the different kinds of constraints you can hav in a generalized AIR, but only briefly mentioned what makes some constraints more expensive than others.
+We've discussed the different kinds of constraints you can have in a generalized AIR, but only briefly mentioned what makes some constraints more expensive than others.